obviouslyweb/equationequal/README.md

 ## Overview

-**Project Title**: Number Guesser
+**Project Title**: SprintSquared

 **Project Description**:

-**Project Goals**: Learn and understand the Java runtime envoirnment and utilize such knowledge to create a dynamic number guessing game.
+**Project Goals**: Learn and understand the Java runtime envoirnment and utilize such knowledge to create a dynamic math equation game.

 ## Instructions for Build and Use